When Chrissie Teigen and John Legend announced that they were having a baby girl, they had an extra piece of info to share.

 At the heart of this theory is the idea that male-producing sperm enjoy a more alkaline environment, while female-producing sperm like a more acidic one.

 The goal?
-To create the perfect environment for your choice.
+To create the perfect environment for your choice, whether that’s boy or girl.

 But while this may seem to be promising, it’s just not that reliable, with many scientists doubting Shettles’ methods and findings.